cloudfoundry/docs-buildpacks/ruby/ruby-service-bindings.html.md

 title: Configure Service Connections for Ruby
 ---

-_This page assumes that you are using cf v6._
+_This page assumes you are using cf CLI v6._

 After you create a service instance and bind it to an application, you must configure the application to connect to the service.